wmerussi/react-boilerplate/README.md

 ### `npm prod`

-Builds the app for production to the `dist` folder.<br>
+Builds the app for production to the `dist` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build ~~is minified~~ and the filenames include the hashes.<br>
-Your app is ready to be deployed!

 ### TODO
-* Minify production Javascript
-* Minify production CSS
 * Add favicons
 * Add CI/CD